The quarterback dominoes fell powerfully and predictably at the outset of the NFL draft Thursday night.

 For the third time in NFL history, and first since 1999, the first three selections all were quarterbacks.
 The Jaguars consumed all 10 minutes of their allotted time on the draft’s clock to announce they were selecting Clemson’s Trevor Lawrence — a foregone conclusion for months.

 The Jets followed by selecting Brigham Young’s Zach Wilson at No. 2.
-The 49ers — whose pick has been a percolating subject of speculation — surprised many (including their own personnel) by selecting North Dakota State’s Trey Lance, who started 17 games at the Division I-AA level.
+The 49ers — whose pick has been a percolating subject of speculation — provided the initial surprise of the night by selecting North Dakota State’s Trey Lance, who started 17 games at the Division I-AA level.

 “I’m excited to learn from (Garoppolo), everything he’s done,” Lance told ESPN.
 “He’s a mentor for me, I’m super excited to get there and learn as much as I possibly can.”